zanuka/dust-buster/README.md

 ### New Dust Completions

 - to use these completions, just start typing the completion name and hit tab
-- for example, you coult type "sect" and hit tab for the dust section to render
+- for example, you could type "sect" and hit tab for the dust section to render
 - once completion renders, you can then tab through the snippet accordingly
 - you can also just hit control+spacebar to access all of the completions